vishkatyan/java-tutorial/README.md

 # java-tutorial
-It contains some Beginner as well as Advanced level pattern problems to enhance logic questions in java
+It contains some Beginner as well as Advanced level pattern problems and various concepts to enhance logics in questions and concepts in java